AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy: Methods

 \subsection{Data}

 The study is HIPAA-compliant and IRB-approved with a waiver of informed consent for retrospective studies.
 All data were de-identified prior to analysis.

-We retrospectively collected $1,071$ patients who underwent MR-guided RT from 2018 to 2025, screened to 761 patients for the study (Details of selection are in the Supplementary Section~\ref{sec:patientsel_detail} and flow diagram is in Supplementary Figure~\ref{fig:split}).
-The images include simulation scans (\textit{Sim} in Figure~\ref{fig:method}A) and corresponding treatment fractions ($F_1$ to $F_n$ in Figure~\ref{fig:method}A)), with inter-fraction intervals of one day or more (Supplementary Figure~\ref{fig:hist_interdays}).
+We retrospectively collected $1,071$ patients who underwent MR-guided radiotherapy for prostate cancer from 2018 to 2025, screened to 761 patients for the study (Details of selection are in the Section~\ref{sec:patientsel_detail} and flow diagram is in Figure~\ref{fig:split}).
+The images include simulation scans (\textit{Sim} in Figure~\ref{fig:method}A) and corresponding treatment fractions ($F_1$ to $F_L$ in Figure~\ref{fig:method}A), with average inter-fraction intervals of two days (Figure~\ref{fig:hist_interdays}).
 All images were acquired using a ViewRay MRIdian MR-Linac system (ViewRay Inc., USA) equipped with a 0.35-T MRI, using True Fast Imaging with Steady-State Free Precession (TRUFI) sequence.
 The in-plane pixel spacing was $1.5 \times 1.5~\mathrm{mm}^2$, with a slice thickness of $1.5$ or $3~\mathrm{mm}$.
-Apart from cropping centered on prostate masks (see Supplementary Section \ref{sec:seg_detail} for segmentation method) to (80, 80, 80) sized volumes, no further pre-processing was performed.
+Apart from cropping centered on prostate masks (see Section~\ref{sec:seg_detail} for segmentation method) to (80, 80, 80) sized volumes, no further pre-processing was performed.